Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Top Players to Watch: Kansas State vs. Florida Atlantic - Elite Eight

-Markquis Nowell and Johnell Davis are two players to watch on Saturday at 6:09 PM ET, when the Kansas State Wildcats play the Florida Atlantic Owls in their Elite Eight matchup at Madison Square Garden.
+When the Kansas State Wildcats and Florida Atlantic Owls play in their Elite Eight matchup at Madison Square Garden on Saturday at 6:09 PM ET, Markquis Nowell and Johnell Davis will be two of the top players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!